Earthquakes on March 6, 2026

 34.1 km---✓ ReviewedUSGS →

-On March 6, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 60 km SSW of Adak, Alaska at 23:02 UTC.
-At a depth of 34.1 km, the event was shallow crustal.
-The epicenter is at 51.394°, -177.038°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 23:02 UTC on March 6, 2026, a magnitude 2.4 tremor occurred 60 km SSW of Adak, Alaska.
+The event originated approximately 34.1 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 51.394°N, -177.038°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06